-In compliance with the Strategic Environmental Assessment Directive (2001/42/EC) and in accordance with Article 13B of the Planning and Development (Strategic Environmental Assessment) Regulations 2004 (5.1.
+In compliance with the Strategic Environmental Assessment Directive (2001/a/EC) and in accordance with Article 19 do the Planning and Development (Strategic Environmental Assessment) Regulations 2004 (S.I.
 No. 436 of 2004) (as amended), the Planning Authority proposes to carry out a Strategic Environmental Assessment (SEA) as part of the review of the existing Development Plan and preparation of a new Development Plan.
-For this purpose, the Planning Authority will prepare as Environmental Report of the likely significant effects on the environment of implementing the new Plan.
-The provisions of Articles 13C to 13J of Planning and Development (Strategic Environmental Assessment) Regulations 2004 (S.I.
-No. 436 of 2004) (as amended)
+For this purpose, the Planning Authority will prepare an Environmental Report of the Inley's spliticant effects on the environment of Implementing the new Plan.
+The provisions of Articles 13C to 21 of Planning and Development [Strategic Environmental Assessment] Regulations 2004 (S.I.
+No. 436 of 2004) (as amended) shall also apply.

-Pursuant to the requirements of Article 6 of the Habitats Directive (92/43/EEC), a Stage One Screening for Appropriate Assessment (AA) shall be carried out as part of the overall process and subsequent stages of AA shall be carried out, if required.
+Pursuant to the requirements of Article 6 of the Habitats Directive (g2/43/EEC), a Stage One Screening for Appropriate Assessment (AA) shall be carried out as part of the overall process and subsequent stages of AA shall be carried out, if required.